CloudBees-community/gasp-apns-server/README.md

 5. Build this project with: `mvn build install`
    - Add your p12 keystore to src/main/webapp/WEB-INF/classes, default name: GaspApns.p12
-   - You will need to download the [javapns](https://code.google.com/p/javapns/) library and install it to your local Maven repository with 'mvn install:install-file -Dfile=JavaPNS_2.2.jar -DgroupId=com.google.code -DartifactId=javapns -Dversion=2.2 -Dpackaging=jar'
+   - You will need to download the [javapns](https://code.google.com/p/javapns/) library and install it to your local Maven repository with `mvn install:install-file -Dfile=JavaPNS_2.2.jar -DgroupId=com.google.code -DartifactId=javapns -Dversion=2.2 -Dpackaging=jar`

 6. Deploy to CloudBees: `bees app:deploy -a gasp-apns-server target/gasp-apns-server.war -P APNS_TOKEN=<your device token> -P P12_PWD=<your p12 keystore password>`
    - APNS_TOKEN should be the 64-digit device token
    - P12_PWD should be the password for the p12 keystore containing your iOS Push Services certificate and private key

-7. To test the service: 'curl -H "Content-Type:application/json" -X POST http://gasp-apns-server.partnerdemo.cloudbees.net/reviews -d '{ "id":1, "comment":"blank", "star":"three", "restaurant_id":1, "user_id":1 }'
+7. To test the service: `curl -H "Content-Type:application/json" -X POST http://gasp-apns-server.partnerdemo.cloudbees.net/reviews -d '{ "id":1, "comment":"blank", "star":"three", "restaurant_id":1, "user_id":1 }'`

 Viewing the Server Log